jtesta/ssh-audit/README.md

  - Added IPv6 support for DHEat and connection rate tests.
  - Added TCP port information to JSON policy scan results; credit [Fabian Malte Kopp](https://github.com/dreizehnutters).
  - Added LANcom LCOS server recognition and Ed448 key extraction; credit [Daniel Lenski](https://github.com/dlenskiSB).
+ - Removed CVE information based on server/client version numbers, as this was wildly inaccurate (see [this thread](https://github.com/jtesta/ssh-audit/issues/240) for the full discussion, as well as the results of the community vote on this matter).
  - Fixed crash when running with `-P` and `-T` options simultaneously.
  - Fixed host key tests from only reporting a key type at most once despite multiple hosts supporting it; credit [Daniel Lenski](https://github.com/dlenskiSB).
  - Fixed DHEat connection rate testing on MacOS X and BSD platforms; credit [Drew Noel](https://github.com/drewmnoel) and [Michael Osipov](https://github.com/michael-o).